 In 2022, we earned our first promote revenue of \$9.9 million as general partner of the Ventas Life Science & Healthcare Real Estate Fund within VIM.
 The promote revenue was recorded in third party capital management revenues in our Consolidated Statements of Income.

-In 2022, we, together with our joint venture partners Wexford and Atrium Health, closed or committed to a new approximately 326,000 square foot development in Charlotte, North Carolina, which will include an education building and is 100% pre-leased to Aa3 rated non-profit health system Atrium Health and to Wake Forest University School of Medicine.
-The development has an expected completion date of 2025 and is expected to be the academic core of Atrium Health system in Charlotte.
+In 2022, we, together with our joint venture partners Wexford and Atrium Health, closed or committed to a new approximately 326,000 square foot development in Charlotte, North Carolina.